finos/common-domain-model/documentation/source/documentation.rst

 Workflow
 ^^^^^^^^
-(*To be completed*)

-A *workflow* is meant represents a set of actions or steps that are required to trigger a business event.
-The workflow is organised into a sequence and each step is represented by a *workflow step*.
+A *workflow* is meant to represent a set of actions or steps that are required to trigger a business event.
+A workflow may involve multiple parties in addition to the parties to the transaction, and may include automated and manual steps.
+A workflow is organised into a sequence and each step is represented by a *workflow step*.

 .. code-block:: Haskell